 The selection, administration, and scoring of standardized individual measures of cognitive abilities for assessment and diagnosis of intellectual ability.
-Emphasis will be placed on accurate, standardized administration of most widely-used intelligence tests.
+Emphasis will be placed on accurate, standardized administration of most widely-used intelligence tests throughout the life span.
 Current issues in the conceptualization of intelligence and assessment pertaining to students/adults with special needs will be addressed.
 Lab fee required.
 Prerequisites: EDPC644 and EDPC515 or 520.